null

 I have inherited a buggy from my grandparent and I was wondering, how do I figure how much it is worth?

 There are many factors in determining the value of any horse drawn vehicle including the maker, age and overall condition.
-If you would like a professional appraisal send the following to our email.
+If you would like a professional appraisal send the following you can follow this link or send it to our email.

-• Eight photos with quarter views and detail views.
+• At least twelve photos with quarter views and detail views

 Were the six sided nuts and bolts in existence during the cattle drives of the old west?
 I have six sided nuts and bolts on my wagon they look original but I'm not sure should I change to square ones?